aaquib90/livequest/README.md

   - `data-order` can be `newest` or `oldest`.
 - Embeds fetch `/api/embed/:id/feed`, subscribe to `/api/embed/:id/sse`, and fall back to polling with `data-mode="native"` handled by a Shadow DOM renderer.
 - Analytics pings occur automatically via `/api/embed/:id/track` and feed into Supabase tables.
+  - Feed supports ETag-based conditional GET and cache hints (`stale-while-revalidate`).
+  - CORS can be restricted by setting `EMBED_ALLOW_ORIGINS` (comma-separated origins).
+Responses set `Vary: Origin`.
+  - A local demo page is available at `/embed-demo.html` to test iframe/native.

 ### Sponsorships & Monetisation
 - Sponsor slots live on each liveblog and can be reused across coverage to keep brand assets consistent.